 - appending a single layer trained with SGD (without backpropagation) results in state-of-the-art performance.

 Information bottleneck method itself is at least 20 years old.
 It was introduced by Naftali Tishby, Fernando C. Pereira, and William Bialek.
 Bottleneck method’s main objective is to find the sweet spot between accuracy and complexity.

 Applications include distributional clustering and dimension reduction, and more recently it has been suggested as a theoretical foundation for deep learning.

-The successful demonstration of HSIC as a method is an indication of the growing research in exploration of deep learning fundamentals from an information theoretical perspective.
+The successful demonstration of HSIC as a method is an indication of the growing research in the exploration of deep learning fundamentals from an information-theoretical perspective.

 If you loved this story, do join our Telegram Community.

 Also, you can write for us and be one of the 500+ experts who have contributed stories at AIM.
 Share your nominations here.